harshbh1998/crud-operations/README.md

-# curdOp
+# crud-operations
-This is a public repository of curd-operations project.
+This is a public repository of crud-operations project.